-The number of ordinary shares to be outstanding after this offering is based on 8,370,936 ordinary shares outstanding as of September 1, 2014:
+The number of ordinary shares to be outstanding after this offering is based on 8,167,356 ordinary shares outstanding as of August 1, 2014:

-- assuming the conversion on such date of all outstanding ordinary A shares, ordinary B shares, preferred shares and preferred shares issuable upon the exercise of such outstanding warrants into ordinary shares; - assuming the issuance of 203,580 ordinary shares to holders of our preferred shares in connection with antidilution protection based on the price of this offering; - excluding 1,396,746 ordinary shares reserved for issuance under our equity incentive plans as of August 19, 2014, of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share; - excluding warrants to purchase 882,450 of our ordinary shares that will remain outstanding after this offering; and - assuming the issuance to our founder, Dr. Amit Goffer, of 344,520 ordinary shares immediately prior to the closing of this offering, such that the value of his ownership interest equals 6% of our valuation, in accordance with our Articles of Association and our Fourth Amended and Restated Shareholders Agreement.
+- assuming the exercise on such date of warrants to purchase 17,953 of our preferred shares that expire upon the consummation of this offering into 11,050 preferred shares (representing 198,900 ordinary shares after the share split described below), and the conversion on such date of all outstanding ordinary A shares, ordinary B shares, preferred shares and preferred shares issuable upon the exercise of such outstanding warrants into ordinary shares; - excluding 1,396,746 ordinary shares reserved for issuance under our equity incentive plans as of August 19, 2014, of which there were outstanding options to purchase 1,115,640 shares at a weighted average exercise price of \$1.30 per share; - excluding warrants to purchase 777,996 of our ordinary shares that will remain outstanding after this offering; and - assuming the issuance to our founder, Dr. Amit Goffer, of 326,034 ordinary shares immediately prior to the closing of this offering, such that the value of his ownership interest equals 6% of our valuation, in accordance with our Articles of Association and our Fourth Amended and Restated Shareholders Agreement.